openstreetmap/stateofthemap-2019/calls/general.md

 * We communicate to other PC members when we are in a conflict of interest situations.
 * We report any outside attempt of influencing their decisions to the chair of the SotM Working Group.

 We hope this detailed "Call for Presentations" helps to increase the transparency of our program selection process.
 Questions are welcome.
-You can read us at the following email address: [program-sotm@openstreetmap.org](mailto:program-sotm@openstreetmap.org).
+You can write us at the following email address: [program-sotm@openstreetmap.org](mailto:program-sotm@openstreetmap.org).

 <h2 id="submit">Submit your presentation</h2>